Post-Swarm Timeline

 What if I see multiple virgin queens?

-This can happen!
+This can happen.
 Usually the first emerged virgin kills rivals, but sometimes multiple survive temporarily.
-They'll sort it out—typically one will dominate and mate.
+They'll sort it out: typically one will dominate and mate.
 Don't intervene unless you want to use spare virgins for other colonies.

 Can a hive swarm again after the first swarm?

-Yes—these are called 'afterswarms' or secondary swarms.
+Yes.
+These are called 'afterswarms' or secondary swarms.
 They leave with virgin queens and are usually smaller.
 A strong colony might cast 2-3 afterswarms, which can weaken the original hive significantly.